Rewriting History

 which put emphasis on the impact, Phoebe's works are subtle and have kind of psychological

-undercurrent. | Individual
+Individual

-idea of 5 versions of "Rewriting History" 1.
+idea of different verisons of "Rewriting History"

-creative writing For the written version (http://www.cyman.net/RW/stories.pdf)
+For the written version (http://www.cyman.net/RW/stories.pdf)

 the artist rewrote stories of her own and other impressive stories told by some